The Netherlands payroll and benefits guide

 Employers must ensure new employees sign a salary tax declaration including their name, address, social security number, date of birth and whether the employee wants to use the tax discount.
 Employers should also request a copy of the employee’s passport and keep it on file for five years after employment has ended, in accordance with Dutch guidelines.

+A standard five-day working week in the Netherlands is 40 hours, spread over five eight-hour shifts, but it can vary slightly, up to a maximum of 45 hours.
+Any employee working less than 36 hours a week is considered part-time.
 Employees normally receive 30-minute unpaid lunch breaks each day.
 Legal working limits of 12 hours per shift and 60 hours per week apply, although the weekly limit is reduced to 55 hours per week averaged over a four-week period, and 48 hours per week averaged over a 16-week period.

 Probation periods last a maximum of two months, or one month for temporary contracts of between six months and two years in duration.
 There are no notice periods required at either end during probation periods.
+Employees can give one month’s notice to end their employment, irrespective of length of service.
+Minimum notice periods at the employer’s end start at one month, increasing to two months after five years of service, three months after ten years, and four months after 15 years.

 Compensation, Severance & Retirement